 - Fully managed: Deploying and maintaining a Redis instance can be time consuming.
 Memorystore for Redis provides patching, 24x7 threat monitoring, failure detection, and automatic failover, allowing you to spend more time on building your applications.

-- Simple deployment: Easily deploy a single instance or highly available Redis instance by choosing Basic Tier or Standard Tier from the Google Cloud Console or by automating deployment using Cloud SDK or Cloud Client Libraries.
+- Simple deployment: Easily deploy a single instance or highly available Redis instance by choosing Basic Tier or Standard Tier from the Google Cloud console or by automating deployment using Google Cloud CLI or Cloud Client Libraries.

 - High availability: Memorystore for Redis instances in the Standard Tier are replicated across zones, monitored for health and have fast automatic failover.
 Standard Tier instances also provide an SLA of 99.9%.
 For more information, see High Availability.